Coronavirus News: Heading to the beach from NYC? Not so fast

-The beaches are closed in NYC, but there are rules amid the COVID-19 pandemic and officials want New Yorkers to know they can't just drive to a beach in another county.
+The beaches in NYC are closed for the most part, but there are rules amid the COVID-19 pandemic and officials want New Yorkers to know they can't just drive to a beach in another county.

 However, at Rockaway Beach on Thursday night, the owner of an ice cream shop argued that the beaches should be open.